hwixley/WYX-CLI/.github/README.md

 - `mpull`: Checkout-Pull Git Changes From Master/Main Branch
 - `commits`: View Your Branch Git Commits
 - `lastcommit`: View Your Last Commit & Copy It's ID
-- `nb`: Checkout-Add-Commit-Push A New Git Branch
+- `nb <branch-name?>`: Checkout-Add-Commit-Push A New Git Branch
 - `pr`: Open A Pull Request From Your Current Git Branch on GitHub
-- `bpr`: Checkout-Add-Commit-Push A New Git Branch & Open A PR For It On GitHub
+- `bpr <branch-name?>`: Checkout-Add-Commit-Push A New Git Branch & Open A PR For It On GitHub
 - `pp`: Pull-Push Git Changes to Current Branch

 ### URLs: